 Apple often touts its environmental credentials over its competitors, but if it really wants to stand on higher ground and set an example of excellence then it needs to stop the slaughter of innocent animals for profit.

-UPDATE: Turns out Steve did introduce a few leather-based products at Apple, namely the leather iPod case in 2006, and the leather iPad case in 2011.
+Following further research, it turns out Steve did introduce a few leather-based products at Apple, namely the leather iPod case in 2006, and the leather iPad case in 2011.
 Regardless, the main point still stands.
 Apple should be better than this, they need to stop slaughtering animals for use in their products.

 If you enjoyed this article you should subscribe below to get notified when more content like this gets published.